-Two new factors need to be introduced into the Shipperless SSrP calculation to account for this, as follows:
+Given that the forecast year for the current analysis is 2015/16, however, by definition all Two new factors need to be introduced into the Shipperless SSrP calculation to account for this, as follows:

-Proportion of SSrP meters without an install date record

-This is used to distinguish between those sites that can be backbilled for their time in the "Without a Shipper <12 Months" UG category (i.e. those where the install date of the new meter is known), and those that cannot and hence still consume permanent UG (i.e. those without an install date).
-Preliminary analysis indicates that the vast majority of Shipperless SSrP sites do not have a meter install date recorded.

-Proportion of year that new meter is present
+- Proportion of SSrP meters that fall into-without an install date record This is used to distinguish between those sites that can be backbilled for their time in the "Without a Shipper <12 Months" UG category must have been Isolated on or after 01/04/2014(i.e. those where the install date of the new meter is known), and those that cannot and hence all will be backbillable and contribute temporary UG only.
+Hence nostill consume permanent UG (i.e. those without an install date).
+Preliminary analysis indicates that the vast majority of Shipperless SSrP sites do not have a meter install date recorded. - Proportion of year that new meter is present